American Black Walnut

 Typical Dry Weight: 710kg/m3

-factor, allows for its use in more exposed situations, for example for cladding, particularly when treated with a preservative.
-It has been the default choice for a ‘Standard’ hardwood for many years in the UK for lots of Joinery manufacturers.
+We mainly use Dark Red Meranti for external applications such as doors, windows and conservatories, as it allows for use in more exposed situations, for example for cladding, particularly when treated with a preservative.
+It has been the default choice for a ‘standard’ hardwood for many years in the UK for a lot of joinery manufacturers.
+View examples of our work in this wood type in our windows gallery.

 Grows: this species is known to grow across Europe, Turkey, North Africa, Southeastern Canada and Northeastern USA